- Washing recommendations for prewashed denim (everyday care)

 - To avoid so-called wash creases, the machine should be loosely filled and a low spin speed should be selected (400 to max.
 600 rpm).

 - After washing, dry the fabric flat.
-A tumble dryer is not recommended, as it can cause colour fading.
+I do not recommend a tumble dryer, as it can cause colour fading.

-2. My denim fabric is bleeding heavily!
+3. My denim fabric is bleeding heavily!
 What can I do?

 Dark denim fabrics typically release excess dye at first and may bleed, especially when damp.
 If a denim fabric releases too much colour, you can easily fix the dye: